doderovicmilos/angular-nest/README.md

 ## Prereqiusites

-You need to have Docker and Docker Compose installed on you machine as well as NodeJs and NPM.
+Before starting make sure you have Docker, Docker Compose, NodeJs and NPM installed on machine.

 ## Installation